kaecirr/EZone_Navigation_Android/README.md

 *	User can manually put a starting location
 *	Determines viable path

 Note that the User Stories section contains potential future functionality of the application.
+See the application presentation for demonstrations of the supported functionality.

 ### **USER ROLES**